 Different color morphs of CAE exist, including gold, albino, marble, and leucistic.

-They also possess specialized organs that help water reach its gills when their mouth is affixed on something; two branchial apertures are responsible for this role, they function in a way that forces water across the gills to aid respiration.
+They also possess specialized organs that help water reach their gills when their mouth is affixed on something; two branchial apertures are responsible for this role, they function in a way that forces water across the gills to aid respiration.

 Chinese Algae Eaters are quite similar to other shoaling fish species, these include some species of Crossocheilus, for example, Siamese Algae Eater, C. atrillimes, and C. langei, Cambodian logsucker Garra cambodgiensis and Flying fox Epalzeorhynchos kalopterus.